 Congestive Heart Failure Service

-The Congestive Heart Failure Service, directed by Stephen Gottlieb, M.D., is a collaboration between cardiac surgeons and cardiolgists who work together to treat heart failure.
+The Congestive Heart Failure Service is a collaboration between cardiac surgeons and cardiologists who work together to treat heart failure.
 We offer a wide spectrum of treatment options, including standard and investigational medications, heart transplantation services, heart assist devices and more.

 The Pulmonary Hypertension Program offers comprehensive diagnostic and treatment services to patients with all forms and stages of pulmonary hypertension.
-This specialized program within the Division of Cardiology provides initial consultation, establishes diagnosis and implements treatment for both primary and secondary forms of pulmonary hypertension.
+This specialized program within the Division of Cardiovascular Medicine provides initial consultation, establishes diagnosis and implements treatment for both primary and secondary forms of pulmonary hypertension.

-Care is provided by a multidisciplinary team of experts in pulmonary hypertension, including physicians, nurse practitioners, clinicial nurse specialists, pharmacists and social workers skilled in counseling patients facing life-threatening illness.
+Care is provided by a multidisciplinary team of experts in pulmonary hypertension, including physicians, nurse practitioners, clinical nurse specialists, pharmacists and social workers skilled in counseling patients facing life-threatening illness.

 More therapies are now available for this disease.
 Treatments can be highly complex and require intensive, ongoing follow-up, all of which are available through the Pulmonary Hypertension Program.